SONAL-THAKUR16/MOODRA/README.md

 ## ⚠️ Limitations
 MoodLens estimates facial expressions from visible facial features.
 Facial-expression recognition is not a definitive measurement of a person's actual emotional or mental state.
-Detection can be affected by:
+•Detection can be affected by:
-Poor lighting
+•Poor lighting
-Camera quality
+•Camera quality
-Face position
+•Face position
-Multiple faces in the camera
+•Multiple faces in the camera
-Occlusion of facial features
+•Occlusion of facial features
-Extreme head angles
+•Extreme head angles
-Facial expressions that are difficult to distinguish Therefore, the detected mood should be treated as an AI-generated estimate, not a psychological diagnosis.
+•Facial expressions that are difficult to distinguish Therefore, the detected mood should be treated as an AI-generated estimate, not a psychological diagnosis.

 ## 🔮 Future Improvements